 Prior to joining GEG, Mr Mecca served as president and CEO of Planet Hollywood Resort & Casino in Las Vegas and held senior executive roles at Mandalay Resort Group, Caesars World, Crown and Las Vegas locals giant Station Casinos.
-He has more than 30 years of experience in the hotel and gaming industries.
+He has more than three decades of experience in the hotel and gaming industries.

 13 Angela Leong

 The collapse of the Macau casino bubble has cost Angela Leong around US$1 billion of her net worth, as calculated by Forbes, and sent her tumbling 511 places on the magazine’s 2015 list of the world’s wealthiest.
 She’s still good for around $1.3 billion, though, so no worries the 54-year-old Guangzhou native, a former dance instructor and the fourth and youngest of casino tycoon Stanley Ho’s consorts and mother of five of his 17 children, will be lining up for public assistance any time soon.